DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2021-12-13-registered-before.md

 ---
-title: Create a journey for users who’ve registered before
+title: Journey for users who’ve registered before
 description: Stops users from changing their details on a subsequent registration
 date: 2021-12-13
 related: